MDSplus/Documentation/docs/reference/mdstcl.md

   * If the `/exclude` qualifier is specified, all but the subtrees specified will be included.
 * If the `/nomain` qualifier is included, the top-most tree will not be included in the new pulse files.
 * **Note**: The shot number may be specified as a TDI expression such as `"current_shot(""cmod"")+1"`.

-> Note from Mark W to to developers: The "include in pulse" flag's setting does not apply hierarchically.
-If a parent tree has the flag turned off, it does not disable the associated subtree(s).
-See GitHub issue #2898.

 ### `decompile NODE_PATH`